Discover more from Timeless & Timely

-The history of our country is filled with events and gestures, both small and large, written by men and women who were both petty and magnanimous, but who were all imperfect humans.
+The history of our country is filled with events and gestures, both small and large, written by men and women who were both petty and magnanimous — all imperfect humans.

 Humans who need to ask for God’s grace as well as the grace of each other.

-In closing, I’d like to consider some of the lyrics from the well-known anthem “America the Beautiful,” as perhaps an key to what our country is crying out for right now.
+In closing, I’d like to consider some of the lyrics from the well-known anthem “America the Beautiful,” as perhaps a key to what our country is crying out for right now.

 The lyrics were adapted from a poem first written by Katharine Lee Bates in 1893 and set to music by Samuel A. Ward (incidentally the organist at Grace Episcopal Church in Newark) posthumously in 1903.